 Stewart C. Myers is the Robert C. Merton (1970) Professor of Finance at the MIT Sloan School of Management.

 He holds an AB from Williams College and an MBA and a PhD from Stanford University.

-General Expertise: Banking; Corporate finance; Finance; Insurance; Pharmaceutical
+General Expertise: Banking; Corporate finance; Finance; Insurance; Pharmaceuticals

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.